ArnaoutLab/diversity/README.md

 # About

-For a rigorous mathematical treatment of diversity indices see [Reeve et al., 2014](https://arxiv.org/abs/1404.6520).
-A brief informal discussion can be found in the [background section](#background).
+For a rigorous mathematical treatment of the diversity indices that `diversity` can calculate see [Reeve et al., 2014](https://arxiv.org/abs/1404.6520).
+A brief informal discussion can be found in the [background](#background) section.

 # Installation